Is This Email Real? How to Spot Email Spoofing in 2026

 1. The display name and actual email domain don't match

 This is the most common tell.
-Your email app shows "PayPal Support" in bold, but clicking on the sender name reveals the actual address: support@paypa1.com or noreply@gmail.com.
+Your email app shows "PayPal Support" in bold, but clicking on the sender name reveals the actual address: [email protected] or [email protected].
 Legitimate PayPal emails come from @paypal.com only.
 No exceptions.
 Any company you actually do business with sends from their own verified domain.

 2. The domain is one or two characters off